ssever23/SilentSpeak/README.md

 # SilentSpeak
 This project processes videos of a single person speaking and generates natural-sounding audio output.
-The pipeline works in four main steps:
+The pipeline works in five main steps:

 0. **Lip Movement Detection** – The video is analyzed for the presence of lip movements; the pipeline is only activated if a speaker is detected.